 We conduct variety of robustness checks.
-They confirm the results of our baseline analyses.
+They corroborate the results of our baseline analyses.
 First, we examine whether the effect of fragmentation on measures of dangerous prescribing differs by whether individuals move to regions with higher versus lower fragmentation; if patients endogenously select their destination region based on their expected need for prescription drugs, we might see different results depending on the direction of the move.
 Moreover, there may be an asymmetry in initiating new prescriptions versus stopping old prescriptions, or an asymmetry in how regional fragmentation translates into individual fragmentation.
-The first two columns of Table 5 conduct our main analyses but restrict the movers in the sample to those who moved to regions with higher provider fragmentation than their original region (column 1) and those who moved to regions with lower provider fragmentation (column 2).
-Encouragingly, the estimated effects of fragmentation on dangerous prescribing remain quantitatively small and relatively precisely estimated in both columns.
-The same split in columns 3 and 4 using organizational fragmentation gives similar results.
+Appendix Table A3 reports the analyses restricting to movers whose moves increased (columns 1 and 3) or decreased (columns 2 and 4) the fragmentation of their area.
+Encouragingly, the estimated effects of fragmentation on dangerous prescribing remain quantitatively small and relatively precisely estimated in both directions.